D2RD4D3D1D2DI

 By the DiabloBytes team · 9 min read

 It was the question that came up in every D2R discussion for four years: "Is it coming to Steam?"
 The answer was always "no comment" or "we're focused on Battle.net."
-Then Reign of the Warlock launched, and the answer became a simultaneous Steam release with a dedicated edition that gives the platform more than just a port.
-The Infernal Edition is a real reason to buy on Steam — not just a convenience for people who prefer Valve's launcher.
+Then Reign of the Warlock launched, and the answer became a simultaneous Steam release.
+The Infernal Edition bundles the full game on Steam alongside the Battle.net version.

 What's Included in the Infernal Edition